Kiran1510/snake-rl/README.md

 **Tile coding's performance degrades sharply with dimensionality.** Tile × compact (22.69) outperforms tile × local (3.21) by ~7× and tile × extended (1.32) by ~17×.
 Hash-based tile coding was designed for low-dimensional continuous spaces; at 109+ dimensions, hash collisions in the fixed-size table (262,144 entries) dominate and generalization breaks down.
 Extended actually performs *worse* than local despite having more information — more dimensions means more collisions.

-**MLP is representation-agnostic; tile coding is not.** MLP scores (24.26 / 22.51 / 29.05) are competitive across all three representations.
+**MLP is more robust to representation choice than tile coding.** MLP scores (24.26 / 22.51 / 29.05) stay competitive across all three representations.
 Tile coding's scores collapse monotonically with dimensionality (22.69 → 3.21 → 1.32).
 The gap is starkest on extended: MLP (29.05) vs tile coding (1.32) — a 22× difference on the same representation.

 **MLP variance tightens with richer representations.** Seed-to-seed std narrows from ±0.39 (compact) to ±0.32 (extended) — the richer feature space provides a more stable learning signal for the network.